 2030 Plan Goals

-- Adopt Energy and Asset Management Performance Contract that will include thermography study, implementation of Building Energy Management System, and upgrading of all lighting and HVAC equipment
+- Adopt Energy and Asset Management Performance Contract that will include ASHRAE level 2 audits, implementation of Building Energy Management System, reduction of peak power demand and upgrading of all lighting and HVAC equipment

 - Achieve EnergyStar qualifying status for at least five municipal or school facilities